brettcannon/stdlib-stats/README.md

 Various statistics on Python's standard library.

-XXX stored to a sqlite3 database
+## Organized data

+`stdlib.csv` contains various details about the modules in the stdlib.
+The table is built using various JSON files found in this repository (discussed below).
+To tweak how various things are treated, you can edit the JSON files and run `aggregate.py` to update it accordingly.

+The `stats.ipynb` is a Jupyter notebook which contains various charts that try to analyze the data from the CSV in various ways.

+## Raw data

-## Map module to public module
+### Map module to public module
 Public availability is (mostly) determined by documentation existing in `Doc/library/`.